CDWheelers/007GasSampler/README.md

 - Note: The voltage divider acts as an analog logic level converter - the tutorial utilizes a sensor with a digital output

-Tutorial to get this all to work:
+Tutorial to get ALL of this to work:

 Setup Raspberry Pi:
 	- Preliminary step: install following software to install Raspberry Pi OS on SD card: https://www.raspberrypi.com/software/